 - If you want to save on costs, set up a photo booth on your phone with tons of different props and use that.
 It’s not as fun but it’s still something the bride will like.
 You could also try to shoot for getting a photo booth at your local party store or even renting one (for an extra cost, of course).

 Having a pool party at the bachelorette’s final night as a single woman is another fun idea.
 Here are some great pool party ideas:

 - Tropical Themed: If you’re having your bachelorette party in the summer, this would be another fun option to go with!
 You can decorate everything from just hanging up streamers to having a tiki bar.

 - Aqua Themed: If you’re not having your bachelorette party during the summertime, it’s important to be aware of pool opening hours (if you want to have it at an indoor pool).
 You can still have lots of fun with an aqua-themed bachelorette party and decorate the house like a water park.

 - Movie Night: Since it is fall, you could do something like having a movie night in the pool.
-Get some popcorns ready for everyone to eat, have some drinks on the deck, and just relax while watching whatever movie is currently popular at the theaters.
+Get some popcorn ready for everyone to eat, have some drinks on the deck, and just relax while watching whatever movie is currently popular at the theaters.
 Or you could watch wedding themed rom-coms.

 With any bachelorette party, it’s all about having fun.
 When you feel like the night is over and everyone has gone home, be sure to thank them for coming!
 And if you throw a bachelorette party fruit platter together at the last minute, make something simple but still delicious, just to show that you really appreciate everyone’s presence and effort.
 Everyone should feel welcome to join in on the fun!
 And if you’re not sure what kind of party activities everyone likes, just throw all your ideas into the pot and see what happens.
 Mix and match themes, activities, and decorations to see what everyone likes best – and lastly, make sure you take lots of pictures!